-Services provided in the community through community partnerships include individual, group, family, and couples psychotherapy; neuropsychological, personality, and cognitive ability assessment; support groups; parenting groups; consultation; and psycho-educational programs.
+Services provided in the community through community partnerships include individual and group psychotherapy; neuropsychological, personality, and cognitive ability assessment; support groups; parenting groups; consultation; and psycho-educational programs.

-The ACHS's programs and services are designed to assist children, adolescents, adults, couples, families, and groups in dealing with personal issues including marital/family problems, depression, anxiety, stress, school adjustments, family conflict, partner distress, grief/loss, substance abuse, and other emotional/psychological issues.
-ACHS provides services to underserved and disadvantaged populations.
-Populations served include currently and formerly incarcerated persons, the homeless, people affected by HIV, students from elementary school through college, families and elders who are struggling with poverty.
+ACHS programs and services are designed to provide services to underserved and disadvantaged populations.
+Populations served include currently and formerly incarcerated persons, the homeless, people affected by HIV, students from elementary school through college, and families and elders who are struggling with poverty.